Kirito34419/wildfire_project/README.md

 License:
 ---------
 This project is intended for academic and educational purposes.
-Please update the license as appropriate for your usage.
+MIT License.

 Developer Notes:
 -----------------